starikcetin/Eflatun.EventBus/README.md

         }
     }
 }

+using Eflatun.EventBus.interfaces;

+namespace Eflatun.EventBus.Sample
+{

+	// This struct will be our event itself.
+	// Events must derive from IEvent<> interface.
+Generic argument is the Arguments struct this event takes. public struct EventA : IEvent<EventA.Args>
+    {
+		// This is the arguments we pass along with our event instance.
+		// This property is required by IEvent<> interface. public Args Arguments { get; }

+		// This is our constructor.
+We want the emitter to give us an instance of
+		// EventA.Args while creating the event.
+		// Please note that this is only necessary if you want to pass arguments with
+		// your event.
+Otherwise you may omit the constructor. public EventA(Args arguments)
+        {
+            Arguments = arguments;
+        }

+		// This struct will hold our arguments. public struct Args : IEventArguments
+        {
+            public string Message { get; }

+            public Args(string message)
+            {
+                Message = message;
+            }
+        }
+    }
+}

 ```

 **Note:** You don't have to have an Arguments implementation.
 If you omit it, that means your event won't take any arguments.
 You EventA class constructor will look like this then: